Larouyan/larouyan.github.io/docs/index.md

 In addition to examining the linguistic nuances, focus shifts to the quantitative aspect of beer reviews by analyzing the lengths of reviews provided by both experts and non-experts.
 There exists a significant difference in the mean lengths of reviews between the two groups.
 Furthermore, the investigation shows that non-experts tend to contribute longer reviews compared to their expert counterparts.
 This nuanced understanding of both qualitative and quantitative dimensions enriches comprehension of the diverse reviewing behaviors within the beer enthusiast community.

-The conclusion is that we have more robust and complex reviews done by the experts.
-Even though non-experts make longer reviews, they are less complete.
-This confirms what is observed during this sparkling adventure.
+This confirms what is observed during this sparkling adventure, indicating that relying on their analysis can help improve the beer's success, even if it means involving some costs.
+But trust in this!
+It's worth it.

 ![BeerWordCloud](/assets/images/BeerWordCloud.png)